Updated last in Jan 2021

-With thanks to Shaddowlinkk and Kreeper and Oirien for their previous guides and to Tomo and Hyxogen for advice and checking
+With thanks to Shaddowlinkk and Kreeper and Oirien for their previous guides and to Tomo, SilberJojo and Hyxogen for advice and checking

-This guide aims to convey all information required to be a Forward Air Controller (FAC) during any FK mission.
-It will describe and explain the basics of being a FAC.
+This guide aims to convey all information required to be a JTAC or Pathfinder during any FK mission.
+It will describe and explain the basics of being the link between the infantry in the air.
 Here you will find the Theory that you need to control any Aircraft and to conduct strikes on enemy positions and elements.

 Table of Contents: